-6. The results of the investigation will be communicated to both the complainant and the respondent (person accused) of discrimination, retaliation or harassment by a representative of the Labor Relations Division.
+- 6. The results of the investigation will be communicated to both the complainant and the respondent (person accused) of EEO-related discrimination and/or harassment (including sexual harassment), workplace bullying, or retaliation by a representative of the Employee and Labor Relations Division. - 7.
+Complaints filed under these complaint procedures that do not allege conduct in violation of this policy will not be investigated under these procedures and will be forwarded to the appropriate department or other authority for investigation.

-NOTE: Employees have the right to make a complaint of discrimination, retaliation, EEO-related harassment or sexual harassment with the State Office of Civil Rights Enforcement, the Equal Employment Opportunity Commission, or with a court of law.
+NOTE: Employees have the right to make a complaint of discrimination, harassment (including sexual harassment), and retaliation based on a protected class with the State Office of Civil Rights Enforcement, the Equal Employment Opportunity Commission, or with a court of law.
 This policy does not restrict the rights of employees secured by the laws of the State of Oklahoma or the United States.